 PERSONS WITH DISABILITIES MAY CONTACT THE RECRUITMENT OFFICER AT (808) 733-4162, (TTD/TTY), or E-mail: firstname.lastname@example.org TO DISCUSS SPECIAL NEEDS IN APPLYING.

-Application hours are: Monday to Friday (except holidays) 8:00 am to 4:00 pm at which time applicants are able to complete an application and have their application reviewed by the facility Human Resources Office.
+Application hours are: Monday to Friday (except holidays) 8:00 – 10:00 am and 1:00 – 3:00 pm at which time applicants are able to complete an application and have their application reviewed by the facility Human Resources Office.
 Only applicants that have been through a Human Resources (HR) applicant screening process will be considered for an interview with a hiring manager.
 Applications for announcements with a deadline date must be on file no later than the last day to file applications.
 Applications for announcements with “Continuous Recruitment until Needs are Met” will be accepted as long as there are vacancies.
 Inactive/filled announcements will be taken off the HHSC website.

 QUALITY OF EXPERIENCE: Possession of the required amount of experience will not in itself be accepted as proof of qualification for the position.
 Overall paid or unpaid experience must have been of such scope and responsibility as to conclusively demonstrate that you have the ability to perform the duties of this position.
 Provide a detailed description of your duties and responsibilities.
 If you worked on a part-time basis, indicate the average number of hours worked per week.
 Please note that experience will be based on a 40-hour workweek.

 Note: We will not postpone the recruitment process because of your failure to provide accurate and complete information concerning your qualifications.